longaccess/longaccess-docs/api/1.0/api_1.0.md

 **Request body**: JSON mapping with the following keys:

 - `status` - what the new status of the archive should be.
 The value may be `pending` or `uploaded`.
+- `size` - the uploaded archive's size in bytes
 - `checksums` - a dictionary with archive hashes as hex encoded bytes.
 Contains the following keys:
     * `md5` - the `md5` hash of the archive
     * `sha512` - the `sha512` hash of the archive (optional)